KAZAKHSTAN: Muslim jailed and fined, books banned

-The full trial began on 28 April and on 1 June, the seventh day of hearings, Judge Makhanbetov found Musayev guilty of inciting religious hatred under Criminal Code Article 174, Part 1.
+The full trial began on 28 April and on 1 June, the seventh day of hearings, Judge Makhanbetov found Musayev guilty of inciting religious discord under Criminal Code Article 174, Part 1.
 He sentenced him to two years' imprisonment in a general regime labour camp.
 The sentence is deemed to run from 4 April, the date of his arrest.

 The assistant to Judge Makhanbetov told Forum 18 she had not been in post when the trial took place, and was therefore unable to say if the Judge imposed any restrictions on Musayev after he completes his prison term.
 She refused to put Forum 18 through to Judge Makhanbetov, saying it was not possible to talk to him.

 Lawyer Erbol Kaliakperov, who defended Musayev in court, told Forum 18 on 9 November he could not remember the case.
 He refused to say if he had been engaged by Musayev or his family, or whether he had been the duty lawyer assigned to the case by officials.

 Officials at Karasai District Prosecutor's Office told Forum 18 each time it called on 9 November that District Prosecutor's Office assistant Myrzagali was out of the office.